Now live for ALDO Shoes UK

 Step 3: design the layout

 A new template starts from the default layout.
-Open the template's section editor to build its product page the same way you build the home screen: add and reorder sections, set each one's options, and watch the phone preview update as you go.
-What you arrange here is what shoppers see for every product in the template's collections.
+Open the template's section editor to build its product page the same way you build the home screen: add and reorder sections, set each one's options, and watch the phone preview update in the builder as you go.
+What you arrange here is saved to the template in the dashboard.
+As noted above, the app does not yet render these layouts, so this does not change the product page a shopper sees today.

 Reuse a layout with Clone template